 Is BetterHelp legit?

-How does BetterHelp work?
+How does individual therapy with BetterHelp work?

 BetterHelp works by using technology to facilitate open communication between you and your therapist.
 To talk with your counselor, you can send text messages throughout the day or schedule a time for a live chat, phone call, or video session.

 The signup is painless and begins with a short questionnaire you complete on the BetterHelp website to better understand why you are seeking therapy, and what your preferences are in terms of schedule, gender and race of therapist and other factors.

 Getting paired with a therapist takes about 24 hours.
 However, you can exchange messages right away after that.
 In my experience, upon sign up I immediately received an email telling me who my therapist was, and a link to his profile.
 By the next morning he messaged me with what to expect in terms of communication frequency (he responds within 24 hours of all messaging), and a request to share with him my family history, any personal information, and goals for working together.

 You can sign up for couples counseling through BetterHelp, or its sister site Regain.
 Similar to the process for individual therapy, the couples BetterHelp counseling process is: